Almarranz/Zoccali_astrophotometry/README.md

 8_aling_chips_brick.pro.
 Aligns the chips with SIRIUS.This is instead of SIRIUS_alignment
 9. calibrate_brick.pro Calibrate the potometry comparing with SIRIUS 10_photometry_plotting.py.
-Plots dmag vs mag, ZPs, ZPs uncertainties in bins, and x diff with SIRIUS
+Plots dmag vs mag, ZPs, ZPs uncertainties in bins, and x diff with SIRIUS 11_aligment_with_GNS.py Align with GNS 2deg polynomial and makes some plots.
+I have tried the aligments with the method of initial offset, the clinking on the same star one.
+The outcome is the same'

 #################NOTE##########################
 2. cube_lists_alignment. can be improved by looping the degree 1 polynomial over list_E and then apply the kx ky to the whole list.